New snacks on sale now for a limited time! Use code NEW for 15% off.

 Choose the right one for you

 Selecting a tampon is all about what’s best suited to your personal needs and preferences.
-Some people like tampons with tampon applicators and some prefer those without.
+Some people like tampons with applicators, and some prefer those without.
+You do you!

-Leaving tampons in for too long can lead to bacterial overgrowth that leads to toxic shock syndrome.
-That’s why it’s recommended to choose the lightest absorbency tampon possible.
+One important PSA: Leaving tampons in for too long can lead to bacterial overgrowth that may lead to toxic shock syndrome.
+Some health guidelines recommend choosing the lightest absorbency tampon possible.
+Wondering how often should you change a tampon?
+It's recommended every 4-8 hours.

 Step-by-step instructions